damsonn/node-docker-compose/README.md

 *docker compose* is not deemed production ready.
 There are some limitations, mainly related to scalability.
 But I think it is fine for small applications.
 It is obviously much better to understand how docker compose works. more info on [docker's website](https://docs.docker.com/compose/production/).

-This template doesn't include test or build scripts.
-This is on purpose, to keep focus what's important here (docker & production).
+This template doesn't include tests or a build script.
+This is on purpose, to keep focus what's important here (docker).

 ## Credits ##